Skip to content

 • 11 - 20 devices

-After the initial site meeting, Sophos will prepare a cost estimate.
-To start with the CA, you’ll have to accept it and then you’ll be assisted by a team of experts with threat hunters and specialists at every stage of the investigation.
+After the initial consultation, Sophos will prepare a cost estimate.
+To start with the CA, you must accept it and will then be supported by a team of experts with threat hunters and specialists at every stage of the investigation.

-If you are interested in this service, unfortunately you cannot order it directly from our website.
-The best way to get in touch is via the contact form or by phone, so we can connect you with the Sophos MDR Sales Desk.
+If you are interested in this service, unfortunately, you cannot order it directly via our website.
+It is best to contact us via the contact form or by phone so that we can connect you with the Sophos MDR Sales Desk.
 Please note that the Compromise Assessment Service is currently only available in English.

 What happens after the Compromise Assessment?

 As already mentioned, the CA should not last longer than 7 days.
-Afterwards, there is a final interview and a written report.
+Afterwards, there will be a final discussion and a written report.

-If the incident response team is able to use the data and analysis collected to show that one or more attackers have entered your network, the next step would be to call on Sophos Rapid Response to neutralize the threats as quickly as possible.
+If the Incident Response Team can demonstrate with the collected data and analysis that one or more attackers have gained access to your network, the next step would be to engage Sophos Rapid Response to neutralize the threats as quickly as possible.

-If no signs of a security breach were found, you can of course breathe a sigh of relief and enjoy the good feeling for a short moment. 😄
+If no signs of a security breach are found, you can of course breathe a sigh of relief and enjoy that good feeling for a brief moment. 😄

-After that, you are free to continue with your current protection plan or consider switching to Sophos Managed Detection and Response (MDR) right away.
-This equips your company with a 24/7 detection and response service, which means that suspicious activity is checked continuously.
+Afterwards, you are free to continue with your existing protection concept or to consider switching directly to Sophos Managed Detection and Response (MDR).
+This equips your company with a 24/7 detection and response service that continuously reviews suspicious activity.

 Conclusion

-If your company has not yet been attacked, or at least you have not noticed it until now, the Sophos Compromise Assessment Service is certainly a good start to have the experts analyze the current state in detail.
-It’s a little like having your teeth checked at the dentist. 😅 You may not be able to detect any signs of tooth decay yourself.
-However, only a check-up by the dentist can give you certainty whether all your teeth are healthy or whether an attack of caries has already taken place – which you have not yet noticed.
+If your company has not yet been attacked, or at least you have not noticed it so far, the Sophos Compromise Assessment Service is certainly a good starting point for having experts analyse the current state precisely.
+It is a bit like a dental check-up. 😅 You may not notice any signs of tooth decay yourself.
+But only the check-up by the dentist can give you certainty as to whether all your teeth are healthy or whether tooth decay has already started without you noticing.

-I think you agree with me that a control is in any case more pleasant than if an emergency response is already required.
-Therefore, going to Sophos MDR via the new Compromise Assessment Service is certainly preferable to having to dial the Rapid Response emergency number during an attack.
+I think you’ll agree with me that a check-up is always more pleasant than having to react in an emergency.
+Therefore, the path to Sophos MDR via the new Compromise Assessment Service is certainly preferable to having to call the emergency number of Rapid Response during an attack.

 More information